msgphp/symfony-demo-app/README.md

 A `setup.sh` binary can be defined to setup the host system before building the service (e.g. pull in external sources).
 It is automatically invoked during build.

-Setup files may use staging environment variables sourced from `devops/environment/<env>/.env`.
-The current staging environment is identified by `BUID_ENV`.
+Setup files can leverage staging environment variables sourced from `devops/environment/<staging-env>/.env`.
+The current staging environment is identified by `$STAGING_ENV`.

+Services (`Dockerfile`) can obtain the current staging environment from a build argument, e.g. `ARG staging_env`.

-ℹ️ Consider a single service per concept, to be used across all staging environments and ensure a single source of truth, a best practice
+ℹ️ Consider a single service per concept, to be used across all staging environments, a best practice

 ## 0. Create Application